apparentorder/reweb/README.md

 #### Application Server

-This is simply web application, as it would have been deployed per usual.
+This is simply the web application, as it would have been deployed per usual.

 # Setup